 You may be referred for endoscopic ultrasound for a variety of reasons, including diagnosing issues such as stomach or abdominal pain or unexplained weight loss.
 It is also a preferred procedure for diagnosing bile duct stones and certain cancers such as neuroendocrine tumors of the pancreas.
 Because this procedure produces detailed images of abnormal growths, it can play an important role in determining next steps in treatment since it is the most accurate way to stage many gastrointestinal cancers.
 Your gastroenterologist may obtain a tissue sample of any abnormal growth through biopsy.
 This may include fine needle aspiration.

-After the Endoscopic Ultrasound You will recover from the procedure in a recovery room.
+You will recover from the procedure in a recovery room.
 You will be given a summary of the findings of your EUS procedure with photographs.
 Any tissue biopsy results examined by a pathologist will be available in a few days.
 You will need to arrange for someone to drive you home as you will not be allowed to drive for 24 hours after your procedure.
 Otherwise, you will be allowed to return to normal routines upon returning home.
-Your gastroenterologist will discuss future treatments or visits with you and will share results with your primary care physician or other specialists treating you.
+Your gastroenterologist will discuss future treatments or visits with you.
+They will also share results with your primary care physician or other specialists treating you.
 Endoscopic ultrasound is a safe procedure, but it still involves some risks, including reaction to sedatives, accidental puncture of the GI tract and problems swallowing.
 Discuss these risks with your physician.